Whistleblower (The Office): Synopsis

 Michael tries to convince Jo to let the offenders off lightly which causes her to suspect that he knows the identity of the leak.
 Michael refuses to say anything, so Jo takes him to the hangar with her private jet to talk with him about his problems.
 Michael admits many of the stresses he has had throughout the year, including missing Holly Flax.
 Jo says that even though she will have to do a recall on the printers, she loathes the thought of having to make a public apology, fearing that is all she will be remembered for after she dies.
 Michael, who has already been enjoying the media attention over the printers so much that he enlisted the other employees to artificially raise the web counter on TV spots of him, offers to make the public apology for her.

 Gabe finishes interviewing everyone and deduces that Andy is the one who talked with the press.
-Jim Halpert (John Krasinski) defends Andy, and the office descends into haphazard speculations on the whistleblower's identity.
-Former CFO David Wallace (Andy Buckley) reveals himself as another leak as he heard about it from a former client and then told other former clients and potential clients out of spite.
+Jim Halpert defends Andy, and the office descends into haphazard speculations on the whistleblower's identity.
+Former CFO David Wallace reveals himself as another leak as he heard about it from a former client and then told other former clients and potential clients out of spite.
 Nick announces that he is quitting to go teach inner city children in Detroit how to use computers.
 When Dwight and others mock him, Nick explodes and reveals personal computer information about many of the employees, including Andy's QuickTime video he shot with Darryl and a letter/email he sent to a local newspaper.
 The few employees who did not leak information to the press proceed to jeer at Andy for the rest of the day.
-However, Erin Hannon (Ellie Kemper) commends Andy's bravery, and he leaves smiling.
+However, Erin Hannon commends Andy's bravery, and he leaves smiling.

 Michael gives a public apology to a news crew, after which Jo tells him to let her know if she can help with any of his problems.
 When Michael half-jokingly asks to bring Holly back to Scranton, Jo sincerely tells him she will look into it, leaving him at a loss for words as the episode ends.